Metrics

 You can also generate metrics for specially profiled queries and scans via the params.profile

 tag.
-The profile param takes a unique string tag and metrics will be created for the dimensions [Profile, profile-tag-name].
+The profile param takes a unique string tag and metrics will be created for the dimension {Profile: profile-tag-name}.
 These metrics exist outside the standard dimensions specified via the Metrics dimensions

 parameter.

-The metric are emitted using CloudWatch EMF via the metrics
+OneTable Metrics are emitted using either CloudWatch EMF or CustomMetrics.

 If your CloudWatch costs are too high, you can minimize your charges by reducing the number of dimensions via the dimensions